HeikoGr/MMM-Photoprism/README.md

 ![visualisation with custom css file](screenshot.png)

 Please keep in mind this is mostly vibe-coded.
-I was happy to have a working exampe
+I was happy to have a working example

 > **Note:** This project is based on the original [MMM-Photoprism](https://github.com/Brtrnd/MMM-Photoprism) by Brtrnd.
 Thank you for the great foundation!